openmc-dev/openmc/docs/source/methods/cross_sections.rst

 scattering does not occur in the resolved resonance region.
 This is usually, but not always the case.
 Future library versions may eliminate this issue.

+The data format used by OpenMC to represent windowed multipole data is specified in :ref:`io_data_wmp`

 .. only:: html

    .. rubric:: References